tock/tock/doc/reference/trd-radio.md

 `config_set_tx_power` takes an signed integer, whose units are dBm.
-If the specified value is greater than the maximum supported transmit power or less than the minimum supported transmit power, it MUST return EINVAL.
+If the specified value is greater than the maximum supported transmit power or less than the minimum supported transmit power, it MUST return INVAL.
 Otherwise, it MUST set the transmit power to the closest value that the radio supports. `config_tx_power` MUST return the actual transmit power value in dBm.
 Therefore, it is possible that the return value of `config_tx_power` returns a different (but close)